Recently asked questions relating to RBS - Virgin One transfer of equity

 Transfer of Equity Conveyancing for Leasehold premises

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
+If such terms are not adhered to you may be in breach of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance